wp-plugins/ad-injection/readme.txt

 1. In the 'Single posts and pages' setting set the number of injected ads to 0.
 Then in the 'Home page' settings set the number of ads to whatever you want.
 2. Alternatively use the global exclude options at the top to exclude ads from all page types except the home page.

+= How do I stop adverts from appearing on my contacts form page? =

+To stop ads appearing on the contact page (or any other post/page) you have many of options.
+Here are three to choose from:

+1. Add (copy and paste) <!--NoAds--> into the content of the post/page with the contact form.
+Just edit the contact page and paste this in - it will be invisible to the reader.
+2. Add a disable_adverts custom field to the post/page containing the contact form and set the value to 1 (the number one as a single digit).
+3. Add a tag to the page to mean that it shouldn't have adverts, and then add that tag to the tag filtering condition in the global settings area of the plugin configuration page.

 = My adverts are overlapping with other page elements (e.g. images) =

 You can try defining the 'clear' display setting so that multiple floated parts of your page do not overlap.

+If you always have a floated image at the top of the page you can set which paragraph the first random advert will start from.
+If you needed finer control over where the random adverts appear you can use the <!--adstart--> and <!--adend--> tags in the page.

+= I have configured four Google AdSense ad units but only three are showing.
+Why? =

+Google's AdSense TOS only allow allow three ad units, and three link units per page.
+If you have for example tried to insert four ad units on your page then Google will (probably) disable the forth one automatically.
+Read Google's AdSense [program policies](https://www.google.com/adsense/support/bin/answer.py?hl=en&answer=48182 "AdSense program policies") for more info.

 = What if I am using an incompatible caching plugin? =